 Riding the wave of dolphin research

-Pitt engineers team up the University of Houston to make changes in the pharmaceutical industry
+Pitt engineers team up with the University of Houston to make changes in the pharmaceutical industry

 Yes, dolphins can get kidney stones, too.
 And they may be the key to changing how we treat human illnesses.